 An ending note

 I hope you’ll agree with me when I say that the Husky was bred to adapt to all environments.
-Their amazing and mesmerizing double coat helps them stay safe and protected no matter the living situation they find themselves into.
+Their amazing and mesmerizing double coat helps them stay safe and protected no matter the living situation they find themselves in.

 So you should never make your Husky vulnerable to all the above-mentioned problems by shaving him.
 Do not shave your husky!